 High-yielding and very attractive, Bearss seedless lime—with its deep green foliage—contrasts beautifully with a springtime show of fragrant white flowers and a subsequent fall and winter crop of deliciously tangy limes.
-The smooth skin of a fully ripe Bearss lime is yellow and surrounds a green, juicy interior that is classically lime in flavor—perfect for juices, cocktails, salad dressings, or cooking into a key lime pie.
+The smooth skin of a fully ripe Bearss lime is yellow and surrounds a green, juicy interior that is classically lime in flavor—perfect for juices, cocktails, salad dressings or cooking into a key lime pie.
 Reaching a dense and shrubby 7 to 10 feet tall, this is the hardiest of all the lime trees—to 32°F.

 Caring for your citrus

 While they differ in their hardiness levels and heat requirements, most citrus trees are subtropical in origin, love warmth, and do best when grown in full sun.
 Limited by your microclimate or garden size, or prefer to grow your citrus on your deck or patio?
 They’re great container candidates, with the compact, easily maintained dwarf and semi-dwarfing citrus trees happily producing full-size, deliciously tangy fruit in even the smallest of spaces.
-Whether you’re growing it in the landscape or in a container, plant your citrus in rich, well-drained, acidic soil, and be sure to give it deep watering—once a week for established trees, 2 to 3 times weekly for young trees or container-grown specimens.
+Whether you’re growing it in the landscape or in a container, plant your citrus in rich, well-drained, acidic soil, and be sure to give it deep watering—once a week for established trees, 2 to 3 times weekly for young trees, or container-grown specimens.
 Being heavy feeders and high producers, citrus requires a steady diet of organic fertilizer every 6 to 8 weeks during the growing season.
-EB Stone’s Organic Citrus and Fruit Tree Fertilizer provides the perfect balance of nutrients to encourage new growth, lush deep green foliage, and bountiful yields.
+EB Stone’s Organic Citrus and Fruit Tree Fertilizer provide the perfect balance of nutrients to encourage new growth, lush deep green foliage, and bountiful yields.
 Mulch with compost once or twice a year for even better results.

 Pruning your citrus

-Though not necessary for fruit production, your citrus tree can be pruned to shape, to remove dead twigs, to cut back leggy branches, or to increase air circulation.
+Though not necessary for fruit production, your citrus tree can be pruned to shape, remove dead twigs, cut back leggy branches, or increase air circulation.
 This is best done in spring and summer.
 Usually more bush or shrublike in nature, citrus trees can be trained into espaliers or standard tree forms or even sheared into topiaries or hedges if desired—though this might limit fruit production.
 Monitor frequently for nutrient-robbing, below-graft sucker growth, and remove when needed.

 Gophers LOVE citrus.
 If they’re in your garden, plant your tree in a container, or use a gopher basket to protect your tree’s roots.
-Slugs and snails can damage citrus foliage and fruit, but they can be controlled with monitoring and hand removal or by using Sluggo—an effective, organic solution that specifically targets the slimy pests.
-Aphids, scale, and mealy bugs can be combatted with a good, year-round horticultural oil.
+Slugs and snails can damage citrus foliage and fruit, but they can be controlled with monitoring and hand removal or by using Sluggo—an effective, organic solution that specifically targets slimy pests.
+Aphids, scale, and mealybugs can be combatted with a good, year-round horticultural oil.

 Protecting from frost